‘Alone and warming his five wits,

 Sunday 17th February ’19

-Two days off work.
-I got the call on Sunday night cancelling a short contract scheduled for the next two days; I pretended to sound disappointed on the phone but as soon as the receiver was down I danced about the room then went for a pint in the Queen Charlotte.
+Isn’t it lovely to have work cancelled at the last minute?
+When it’s too late to arrange other employment, there is almost a sense of duty in planning revelries to replace the lost time.
+I got a call late on Sunday afternoon cancelling my next two days’ tutoring; having feigned disappointment (convincingly, I hope)- I danced about the room once the line went dead.
+I then rushed to one of my locals, the Queen Charlotte, for a pint of ale.
 I had plans.
 The weather was breaking and I’d been dreaming all weekend of how nice it would be to get a little time off for some fishing.
-I wanted to tell everyone in the pub about my luck but I decided to keep quiet about it.
-Two secret days, just for me.
+I wanted to tell everyone in the pub about my luck but in a rare act of self-discipline, I decided to keep quiet; I wanted to keep these next two days just for myself.

-The nicest way to drink a pint is when thinking about all the lovely stuff happening the next day so as I supped, I mulled and marvelled until a plan began to form.
-There are three great outbacks on offer to a Kentish lad looking for adventure.
+There’s no doubt that beer raises your spirits further still when you’re relishing an imminent escape.
+In my part of the world, there are three outbacks I like to disappear into.
 The English Channel, the Blean Woods and the coastal marshes.
 The Channel would be off limits; there are no cod about this season and it’s too early for bass.
-As for the Blean, well, it’s a little early for migratory birds, so I chose to go coarse fishing on the marshes, instead.
-There was one month left to go in the 2018/2019 pike season so my species was chosen for me, too.
+As for the Blean, well, it’s a little early for incoming migratory birds, so I chose to go coarse fishing on the marshes, instead.
+There was one month left of the pike season so my species was chosen for me, too.

 I’d caught some nice looking jacks out there in November time and I was keen to go out and catch something bigger whilst I still had the chance.